vidyagames998/vidyagames998.github.io/dw1/index.md

 Ultimate evolution puts my stats at:
 4022 hp, 3475 mp, 514 offense, 419 defense, 325 speed, 282 brain

-* If you evolved from Garurumon, teach only Ice Statue to it
+* If you evolved from Garurumon, teach only Ice Statue to it.
 * If you evolved from Greymon go to the Tropical Forest at night and fight the JMoyjmon for your 21% chance to learn Megaton Punch and teach only that.
+You can then go to Freezeland and learn Ice Statue from the Ice Devimons (8%)

 You only have about 5 days with this digimon, I would skip sleeping and make them count.